apollographql/apollo-server/docs/source/migration-two-dot-beta.md

 const resolvers = {
   Query: {
     annoucement: () =>
       `Say hello to the new ApolloServer!
-A production ready GraphQL server with an incredible getting started experience` }
+A production ready GraphQL server with an incredible getting started experience.` }
 };